 Cancers, like mesothelioma, are staged from I (1) to IV (4), with lower numbers representing an earlier stage.
 Although, the stages located in the chest are different from stages in the abdomen and the heart.

 Cancerous cells are found in the pleura surrounding one lung on one side of the body.
 In this stage, the cancerous cells have not spread to the other side of the body or any other lymph nodes or organs.
 During Stage I there are no or few symptoms.
-If caught during this time, there may be curative treatment and will result in a better prognosis.
+If caught during this time, there may be curative treatment which will result in a better prognosis.

 Cells containing cancer are found in the outer layer of the pleura, parietal pleura, surrounding one lung on one side of the body.
-In this substage, the cancer has likely not spread to other organs or body parts.
+In this substage, cancer has likely not spread to other organs or body parts.

-Cancerous cells are located in the innermost layer of the pleura, visceral pleura, surrounding one lung on one side of the body.
+Cancerous cells are located in the innermost layer of the pleura, the visceral pleura, surrounding one lung on one side of the body.
 Cancer has not spread to other organs during this time but has begun to affect nearby tissues.

 During the second stage, cells are located on both layers of the pleura but only one lung.
 The masses may have increased in size and metastasized to nearby diaphragm muscles of lung tissues.
-During this time, a few symptoms will likely appear, but many mistake these for other illnesses.
-The prognosis for Stage II is fair and there is potential for curative treatment.
+During this time, a few mesothelioma symptoms will likely appear, but many mistake these for other illnesses.
+The prognosis for Stage II mesothelioma is fair and there is potential for curative treatment.

-In Stage III, tumors will likely have spread to the chest wall, lymph nodes, or the pericardium, the layer of tissue surrounding the heart.
+In Stage III mesothelioma, tumors will likely have spread to the chest wall, lymph nodes, or the pericardium, the layer of tissue surrounding the heart.
 The prognosis for this stage is poor as the symptoms are likely worse.
 Although the prognosis is not great, the tumors may be small enough to remove through surgery or another palliative treatment option.

 Some forms, such as peritoneal and pericardial, are too rare to have established a staging system.
 Even though they do not have staging systems, other types of mesothelioma may be discussed using the staging system used above.